-6. Show and select the Quill layer.
-In the Layers panel, move it above the Bottle layer.

-7. With the Quill layer selected, enter into Free Transform mode and resize it to 65% proportionally.
+- 6. Show and select the Quill layer.
+In the Layers panel, move it above the Bottle layer. - 7.
+With the Quill layer selected, enter into Free Transform mode and resize it to 65% proportionally.

-- 8. With the quill layer still selected, choose Edit>Transform>Flip Horizontal. - 9.
+- 8. Press Return/Enter to finalize the scaling. - 9.
+With the quill layer still selected, choose Edit>Transform>Flip Horizontal. - 10.
 Using the Move tool, drag the selected layer so that the quill image overlaps the "er" in the title, and the tip is within the edges of the parchment.
 (Use the following image as a placement guide.)

-- 10. In the Layers panel, select the Bottle and Quill layers and group them together in a group named Bottle and Quill. - 11.
+- 11. In the Layers panel, select the Bottle and Quill layers and group them together in a group named Bottle and Quill. - 12.
 Click the new layer group and drag down.
 When a heavy border appears around the Parchment Title group, release the mouse button.